Dehiko99/Disneyland-Sentiment-Analysis-/README.md

-# Disneyland-Sentiment-Analysis-
+# Disneyland-Sentiment-Analysis
+I take the dataset from https://www.kaggle.com/datasets/arushchillar/disneyland-reviews .
+The dataset consists about reviews on Disnyeland.
-The objective of this project is to create a sentiment analysis.
-I began with the Logistic Regression, then I used an RNN through Glove.
+The objective of this project is to create a sentiment analysis: classify accurately positive (the reviews with more than 3 stars ) than negative reviews (=< 3 stars ) I began with the Logistic Regression, then I used an RNN through Glove.